serratus-bio/logan-backend/table/sra.md

 ### Columns

-Description was copied verbatim from the NCBI documentation site.
+Column description was copied verbatim from the NCBI documentation site.

 | name | description |
 | --- | --- |